ZaoNao/ProjectDevFight/README.md

 ## How can you help?
-Though we're not taking monetary donations (or at least not yet), we're taking new submissions.
+Though we're not taking monetary donations (or at least not yet). we're taking new submissions.
 These include::
 * [Characters](./Documentation/CharacterSubmission.md)
 * [Levels and Assets](./Documentation/LevelSubmission.md)
 * Music Composition
 * And Such (More to be documented)

+Please note, you need a Github account to add anything new to the project.
+Moreover, it's suggested to read the [Documentation Pages](./Documentation/README.md) for any and all submissions.
 # Updates and Reunions

 [First Official Reunion, August 4, '15](./Reunions/August4.md)